sathian4/Linux_learner/README.md

-Well, Im learning and doing some bash scripts with that learning to trace myself.
-This will be useful to me for further and visitors.
+Well, Im learning and doing some bash scripts with that learning, to trace out my skills.
+This will be useful to me further and hope same for visitors.
 Thanks